Where is the venue?

 What is accessibility like?

-The site is fully accessible for any wheelchair or mobility issues, including ramps, automatic doors and a disabled toilet.
+The site is fully accessible for any wheelchair or mobility issues.

 Will there be tea and coffee?

 Yes, but don’t expect frothy coffees.
-We have use of a kitchen so tea, coffee and hot chocolate will be provided.
+Tea, coffee and hot chocolate will be provided throughout the weekend.
 You are welcome to help yourself, all we ask is that you clean up after yourself.

 Will there be any food provided?

-A light lunch will be provided in the form of make-your-own sandwiches.
-There will be a basic selection of bread, cheese, lunch meat, etc. Do not expect anything too fancy and if you have any dietary requirements please let us know in advance or bring your own food.
+A light lunch will be provided.
+Do not expect anything too fancy and if you have any dietary requirements please let us know in advance or bring your own food.
 Due to the nature of the event and the layout of the kitchen we cannot safely cater for everyone regarding allergies and intolerances.

 Are there showers and changing facilities on site?